e271828e/Flight.jl/docs/notes/design/framework_spec.md

-The prior is updated at each boundary's quiescence from the final post-iteration samples — unconditionally, with no exception: it is always an honest observation of the settled boundary, which is what lets [§8.4](#84-localization-mechanics)'s left-end argument rest on it.
+The prior is updated at each boundary's quiescence from the final post-iteration samples — unconditionally, with no exception: it is always an honest observation of the settled boundary, which is what makes [§8.4](#84-localization-mechanics)'s θ = 0 discriminator conclusive — the frame-top drain is then the sole possible source of disagreement between the prior and the probed left end.
 All three registers are detection bookkeeping, not model memory — correctly *not* in any state store: not captured, not traced, reconstructed deterministically; the cost is one `Bool` and one small counter per event beyond the prior. **Boundary zero establishes